COVID-19: Bhushan Kumar, Sonam Kapoor pledge donations to PM, CM relief funds

-A host of celebrities, including producer Bhushan Kumar and actor Sonam Kapoor, have joined their Bollywood peers in pledging money to various relief funds aimed at combating the coronavirus pandemic.
+A host of celebrities, including producer Bhushan Kumar, actors Sonam Kapoor and Rajkummar Rao, have joined their Bollywood peers in pledging money to various relief funds aimed at combating the coronavirus pandemic.
 Bhushan, who heads the Bollywood film studio T-Series, said he will be donating a sum of Rs 11 crores to PM-CARES Fund, which was launched by Prime Minister Narendra Modi to combat health contingencies like the coronavirus "Today, we are all at a really crucial stage and it’s extremely important to do all we can to help.
 I, along with my entire @TSeries family pledge to donate Rs 11 crores to the PM-CARES Fund.
 We can and will fight this together, Jai Hind," the producer tweeted.

 Bhushan also said that he has pledged Rs 1 crore to Maharashtra Chief Minister's relief fund.
 "Hope we all get through this difficult time soon.
 Stay home, stay safe," he tweeted in response to a post from Maharashtra Chief Minister's Office that appealed citizens to donate to the CM relief fund.